JanDeDobbeleer/oh-my-posh/README.md

 ![GitHub Downloads][gh-downloads]

-What started as the offspring of [oh-my-posh2][oh-my-posh2] for PowerShell resulted in a cross platform, highly customizable and extensible prompt theme engine.
+What started as the offspring of [oh-my-posh2][oh-my-posh2] for PowerShell resulted in a cross platform, highly customizable, portable and extensible prompt theme engine.
 After 4 years of working on oh-my-posh, a modern and more efficient tool was needed to suit my personal needs.

 ## ❤ Support ❤